sahil11129/Projects/TZ Assets/Tutorial for Elytra NLP Editor.md

 * Docker
 * All-in-one docker container [Download](https://ibm.box.com/s/sw901pmlq27i0bqkb7aaiejolcgflt8q)
-* Please request download access of all-in-one container on channel [#nlp_rules_visual_editor_canvas](https://ibm-isl-team.slack.com/archives/D03RZJ731PA/p1677083724689499)
+* Please request download access of all-in-one container on channel [#nlp_rules_visual_editor_canvas]() It looks like the access to the container is restricted: https://ibm-analytics.slack.com/archives/C03295UTQBU/p1658763225953029
+So, you can add a line in the tutorial where you have written about downloading the docker file - Please request access on #nlp_rules_visual_editor_canvas  so that the users have access to the box folder when trying out the tutorial

 1. Follow steps below to **Run the editor locally**